Denver-Devs/common-topics/channels/topic-career-advice/contractor-c2h-employee.md

 Employees who work the normal workweek (37.5 hours) and whose employment is not limited to a specific period of time or purpose.
 All regular full-time employees are eligible for all employment benefits provided by [Company Name] to its employees in general.
 [3](https://webcache.googleusercontent.com/search?q=cache:04BL6o9QKekJ:https://www.shrm.org/resourcesandtools/tools-and-samples/policies/pages/definitionofemployee.aspx+&cd=12&hl=en&ct=clnk&gl=us)

+---

 #### Pros-Cons

 - Contractor
   - Pros
     - Freedom.
 You decide when, where and how you work.
-If you cannot decide this, you may be improperly classified as a contractor when you are in fact an employee [4](http://dpeaflcio.org/programs-publications/issue-fact-sheets/misclassification-of-employees-as-independent-contractors/).
+If you cannot decide this, you may be improperly classified as a contractor when you are in fact an employee.
+[4](http://dpeaflcio.org/programs-publications/issue-fact-sheets/misclassification-of-employees-as-independent-contractors/)
-    - Allowed additional itemized deductions when filing income taxes [5](https://payable.com/blog/1099-tax-deductions).
+    - Allowed additional itemized deductions when filing income taxes.
+[5](https://payable.com/blog/1099-tax-deductions)
     - You're paid for hours worked (no exempt pay in contracting!) and get that on your paycheck.
     - You decide how and what to set aside for taxes.
     - Generally retain rights for creation of intellectual property.
+---
   - Cons
     - Additional administrative burden in keeping track of hours worked, business-related expenses for tax deductions, and tax payments that will need to be made (income tax, employment tax, etc...).
     - Generally no benefits (health, retirement) packaged in term of contract work.
     - Pay an additional 7.65% of employment taxes (FICA) that would otherwise be paid by the employer.
     - Consistently sell new work.
+---
 - Contract-to-Hire
   - Pros
     - Opportunity to "try out" the company